dry-python/returns/docs/pages/interfaces.rst

 ==========

-We provide a lot of generic interfaces to write our bundeled and your own custom types.
+We provide a lot of generic interfaces to write our bundled and your own custom types.

 These interfaces are designed: